toin0u/DigitalOcean/README.md

 ### CLI ###

-To use the Command-Line Interface, you need to rename the `credentials.yml.dist` file to `credentials.yml`, then add your own Client ID and API key:
+To use the [Command-Line Interface]((http://i.imgur.com/Zhvk5yr.png)), you need to copy and rename the `credentials.yml.dist` file to `credentials.yml` in your project directory, then add your own Client ID and API key:

 ```yml
 CLIENT_ID:  <YOUR_CLIENT_ID>